mridulk97/change_detection/README.md

 For simplicity you can run the `demo.ipynb` notebook directly on colab

 ## References
- We have builded upon the code of the original paper [The Change You Want to See](https://arxiv.org/pdf/2209.14341.pdf) for which the code can be found [here](https://github.com/ragavsachdeva/The-Change-You-Want-to-See)
+ We have built upon the code of the original paper [The Change You Want to See](https://arxiv.org/pdf/2209.14341.pdf) for which the code can be found [here](https://github.com/ragavsachdeva/The-Change-You-Want-to-See)